20 Essential Tips For First-Time Visitors to Barcelona

 7. Drink cava and vermouth instead of sangria

 Here’s something that may surprise you: Spanish people don’t drink sangria!
 What?
-I know surprising, right?
+I know. it’s surprising, right?
 What I mean is that you will almost never see a Spanish person go to a bar and order sangria.
 Normally, they make a pitcher of sangria at home and drink it on a hot day.

 The drinks that Barcelona locals order at the bars are cava and vermouth.
 Spanish vermouth is known as vermút rojo, and it’s white wine infused with caramel, cinnamon, and some herbs that give it a red color.
 Cava, a sparkling white wine, is a staple drink of Catalunya.
 You can down some while eating tapas.